FehintoluwaDawodu/FehintoluwaDawodu/README.md

 # FehintoluwaDawodu-portfolio
-Data Analyst with a background in Pharmacy &amp; Epidemiology | Skilled in Excel, Power BI, SQL, and Python | Passionate about data-driven healthcare decisions
+Data Analyst with a background in Pharmacy &amp; Epidemiology | Skilled in Excel, Power BI, SQL, QGIS, R, and Python | Passionate about data-driven healthcare decisions